World Immunization Week – Last Week Of April

 World Immunization Week is one of eleven official campaigns marked by the WHO, along with World Health Day, World Blood Donor Day, World No Tobacco Day, World Tuberculosis Day, World Malaria Day, World Patient Safety Day, World Hepatitis Day, World Antimicrobial Awareness Week, World Chagas Disease Day and World AIDS Day.

-The theme of World Immunization Week 2021 is “Vaccines bring us closer”.
+The theme of World Immunization Week 2021 was “Vaccines bring us closer”.
 The theme will urge greater engagement for immunization globally and bring people together, improving their health and wellbeing of everybody.

 With the current COVID-19 pandemic the need for vaccination is refreshed but we also need to ensure that routine vaccination is not to be missed.
 To bring this pandemic to an end, a large share of the world needs to be immune to the virus.
 The safest way to achieve this is with a vaccine.
 With help of vaccines, we now have a way of ending this pandemic and rebuilding our lives.